How To Add PayPal To Your Website

 You can write your code to integrate PayPal into your website if you know HTML and Cascading Style Sheets.

-Doing it with your code allows you to customize the look and placement (and sometimes even the payment form itself) to match your website style better and the intended customer experience.
+Doing it with your code lets you customize the look and placement (and sometimes even the payment form itself) to better match your website style and the intended customer experience.

 You may also have to use PayPal Checkout here, so your code connects seamlessly to the platform.

-With this, you get all the functionality from PayPal Checkout plus expanded options for customization—all without any complicated steps or coding language.
+With this, you get all the functionality of PayPal Checkout, plus expanded customization options—all without any complicated steps or coding.

 You still have powerful payment integrations with advanced customization and extra features such as discount codes and autoresponder emails.